 Comey indictment, lots of AI and other news.
 Maybe WW3.~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Politics, MAHA Dr. Carson, DeepThink AI Robots, Anti-Shoplifter Drones, Flock Safety, Pregnant Women Tylenol, Anna Paulina Luna, James Comey Indictments, President Trump, Anti-Trump Lawfare, EO Domestic Terrorism, George Soros Investigation, Hillary Clinton, Evil-Looking democrats, Hakeem Jeffries Extreme Rhetoric, Emerald Robinson, Election Systems Kraken 2.0, J6 Undercover Agents, Anti-ICE Antifa, Gavin Newsom Anti-ICE Rhetoric, Denmark Mystery Drones, Pete Hegseth, Top Military Commanders Meeting, Political Left Violence, Bot Farm Narrative Promotion, US Policy West Bank Annexation, President Zelenskyy, CA Free Speech Censorship Law, Scott Adams~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~If you would like to enjoy this same content plus bonus content from Scott Adams, including micro-lessons on lots of useful topics to build your talent stack, please see scottadams.locals.com for full access to that secret treasure.

-SP's up a little bit.
+SP is up a little bit.

 Tesla's up a little bit.

-Nvidia is down a little bit.
+NVIDIA is down a little bit.

 Not bad.

-It's called coffee with Scott Adams, and you've never had a better time.
+could be worse good morning everybody and welcome to the highlight of human civilization It's called Coffee with Scott Adams, and you've never had a better time.

 Fill it with your favorite liquid.